 Reluctant Gift: The One Ring has this effect on its bearers, to the point that few will give it up willingly.
 Most notably, Bilbo Baggins has to be prompted into giving it up when Gandalf tells him, "The Ring is still in your pocket."

 The Remnant: Saruman qualifies in a round-about sense, in that he is a former "Evil Overlord", but reduced to a pathetically small scale after his armies are routed and he is cast out from Isengard.
 He spends the remainder of the book running the Shire into the ground, turning into a sort of bandit leader with a mob of "ruffians".
-He is stabbed in the back (completely literally) by his servant at the end.
+He gets his throat cut by his much-abused servant at the end.

 Rhyming with Itself: One of the parts of Sam's Oliphant poem rhymes "Me" with itself, but it's worth noting the poem is more whimsical than most others throughout the story.